A Long-Range Plan to Brand the First Lincoln

 The First Lincoln

-Namesake Town's Main Claim to Rock 'n Roll Fame
+Namesake Town's Main Claim to Rock 'n' Roll Fame: A Mystery

 images below show the cover of an album containing a hit single by the Traveling Wilburys in